prasadnoolu/android-path-follower/README.md

 #extract it.
 #open the pathcar folder in the android studio.
 #build the apk.
-#now upload the arduino sketch to arduino
+#now upload the arduino code to arduino
 #make sure your bluetooth has been paired already with the smart phone, in which you have installed the application.